Turkey Tail Mushroom

 What is the recommended dosage of Turkey Tail Mushroom?

-The clinically studied dose for Turkey Tail Mushroom is 1–3 g/day PSK extract; 2–9 g/day whole mushroom powder.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1–3 g/day PSK extract; 2–9 g/day whole mushroom powder Always follow the product label and check with a healthcare provider for personal advice.

-Does Turkey Tail Mushroom interact with medications?
+Does Turkey Tail Mushroom interact with any medications?